How Financial Services businesses can use their existing Microsoft licenses to drive digital transformation in 2021

 Building your business around data

 Banks can also take advantage of built-in Teams policies, which use Artificial Intelligence (AI) to create extra processes around data storage.
-So, Teams can pick up on keywords and automatically file documents or monitor the data kept in certain folders to ensure it’s safe, secure and compliant.
+So, Teams can pick up on keywords and automatically file documents or monitor the data kept in certain folders to ensure it’s safe, secure, and compliant.
 Teams also helps financial services providers meet security requirements through multi-factor authentication, Azure information protection and Microsoft Secure Score.

-Microsoft Teams provides a holistic and unified set of productivity, collaboration and real-time communication capabilities.
+Microsoft Teams provides a holistic and unified set of productivity, collaboration, and real-time communication capabilities.
 This can make your financial services business more productive and efficient.
 Better still, it can help deliver a more consistent experience for customers too.

 And, unlike many of the other big collaboration platforms, Microsoft 365 and Microsoft Teams provide strong enterprise security for the financial services industry.
 They will help you protect sensitive information and meet regulatory compliance obligations.